vitormascia/battle-engine/README.md

   --header 'User-Agent: insomnia/11.3.0'
 ```

 `8.` You can create Players as a Game Master.
 The `User-Id` has to be the a Game Master ID.
-A migration already created that Game Master called `Scopely` for you!
+A migration has already created that Game Master called `Scopely` for you!
 Retrieve it and set `gameMasterUUID`

 ```SQL
 SELECT *